-We look forward to dialoguing with the AMF on the proposals we have made.
+We look forward to dialoguing with the AMF on the proposals we have made in this submission.
 In that connection, please contact Keith Martin, Co-Executive Director, at keith.martin@cafii.com or 647-460-7725 at your earliest convenience, to set up an in-person or teleconference meeting for that purpose.